 The time of Pangea was one of much development in the forms of life.
 By its end, dinosaurs and early mammals had developed.
 Many insects existed, including cockroaches, which are still with us, alas.

-A recent study indicates that eruptions in the Siberian Traps increased the amount of nickel in the Earth’s crust and this was a nutrient for a microbe, a methane-producing archaea called Methanosarcina, which had undergone a genetic change at about that time.
-It is suggested that the microbe emitted vast amounts of methane into the atmosphere and that changed the climate.
-Who knows…
+- A recent study indicates that the eruptions in the Siberian Traps increased the amount of nickel in the Earth’s crust and this was a nutrient for a microbe, a methane-producing archaea called Methanosarcina, which had undergone a genetic change at about that time.
+It is suggested (claimed, even) that the microbe emitted vast amounts of methane into the atmosphere and so changed the climate.

 Don’t stop now.
 Continue global history with the ages of reptiles and mammals.